dalen/puppet-puppetdbquery/README.md

 ### pdbstatusquery

-The first argument is the node to get facts for.
+The first argument is the node to get the status for.
 Second argument is optional, if specified only return that specific bit of status, one of 'name', 'deactivated', 'catalog_timestamp' and 'facts_timestamp'.

+Returns an array of hashes or a array of strings if second argument is supplied.

 #### Examples